kuzzleio/kuzzle/doc/2/plugins/guides/hooks/index.md

 ### Other

-If a filter is provided with an event so the first argument is neither an object nor an array of objects, then Kuzzle will return an error when initializing the plugin and end the startup sequence.
+If a filter is provided with an event whose first argument is neither an object nor an array of objects, then Kuzzle will throw an error when initializing the plugin and end the startup sequence.

 Example with the [core:overload event](/core/2/plugins/guides/events/core-overload/):